MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-change-a-module.md

 To create a branch, run the **git checkout -b "YourFeatureBranchName"** command.
 Afterward, you can start creating a new module.

 ## Change an Existing Module
 The following, sections provide an example of how to contribute to an existing module.
 The example is based on a previous contribution to the Base64 Convert module, which has been published in the AlAppExtensions repository.
 The contribution added support for other text encodings than UTF8.
-If you're interested, the original pull request is available here: https://github.com/microsoft/ALAppExtensions/pull/7676.
+If you're interested, you can view the original pull request at [Pull Request 7676](https://github.com/microsoft/ALAppExtensions/pull/7676).

 ### Make Changes to a Module
 Before making changes, make sure you are familiar with the general architecture of system modules.
 For more information, see [Module Architecture](devenv-blueprint.md).
 You can also check out the article titled [How to add a system module](https://github.com/microsoft/ALAppExtensions/blob/master/How-to-add-a-module.md) for an example of creating a full system module.